payalsin/iControlLX/Testing.md

     when: '"yes" in service '

 ```
+To view contents of playbook of other playbooks please go to github repo where the [files are located](link)

 After running the playbook login to the BIG-IP and check all the objects are configured